joeymacphail/Six-Trips/README.md

 Filing

-Files are split by type: HTML, CSS, IMAGES
+Files are split by page

 **REMEMBER MOVING ANY FILES WILL REQUIRE UPDATES OF HTML CODE**

-HTML FOLDER
+for each page
 - Main code for each page
---> Countries (folder)
-host code for each country
---> WIP HTML (folder)
-to host any WIP code

-CSS FOLDER
---> master stylesheet
---> WIP stylesheets (folder)

-IMG FOLDER
---> About Page
---> Countries
+- CSS for the page
-  --> Folder for each country
+--> images for the page

+Home page
+About page
+Country